-Now, you have to pay attention and be very careful when choosing your course and institution in the Netherlands.
-Institutions in the Netherlands are divided into the research universities and the applied science universities.
-The standards are usually quite high.
-First, you find an institution and a program and then you check to see if that program is accredited by the NVAO (Accreditation Organisation of the Netherlands and Flanders).
+Now when selecting your path and institution in the Netherlands, you have to pay attention and be very careful.
+Institutions in the Netherlands are split into research universities and universities of applied science.
+Normally, the expectations are very high.
+First, you find an organization and a program and then check to see if the NVAO accredits the program (Accreditation Organisation of the Netherlands and Flanders).

-You can also apply for scholarships through Nuffic, a non profit Dutch organisation aimed at encouraging relations in education with international students.
+You may also apply for scholarships through Nuffic, a Dutch non-profit organization that seeks to establish educational partnerships with foreign students.

 Criteria for Student Grants

-Students earning less than 13,000 a month are allowed to apply for the student grant.
-You must have a residence and work permit, you must be under 30 years old and you must have lived there for at least 5 years.
+For the student grant, students making less than 13,000 a month are allowed to apply.
+You must be under 30 years of age, you must have a residency and work permit, and you must have lived there for at least 5 years.

-The applications are available a year before admission so you can apply in October for an admission in September the next year.
-Applications stay open until May of the next year.
-However, for courses like medicine, the deadline for application is January.
-Similarly, in applying to research universities, the deadline is in May while for applied sciences, the deadline is August.
-You will need to contact the University of your Choice for more information about the deadlines.
+Applications are valid one year before admission, so you can apply in October to be accepted in September of the following year.
+Applications remain available until May of the following year.
+For courses like nursing, however the application deadline is January.
+Similarly, the deadline for applications to research universities is May, while the deadline for applied sciences is August.
+For more information about deadlines, you will need to contact the University of Your Choosing.

-List of Affordable Universities in the Netherlands ( Holland )
+List of Universities in the Netherlands ( Holland ) for International Students